22 Underrated Easter and Spring Marketing Ideas (eCommerce)

 With an open rate of 65.35%, back-in-stock emails can help sell seasonal product categories and products as part of your Spring marketing campaigns.

-Here is a back-in-stock email from Tens with best sellers back in stock.
-Apart from free shipping the main takeaway is the use of orange and black fonts as visual cues.
+Here is a back-in-stock spring advertisement from Martino Milano with best sellers back in stock.
+Apart from free shipping, the main takeaway is the use of minimalistic design choices, where they show the arrivals against a plain background:

-Here’s a 101 guide email from Pulp & Press which educates users about cutting back on refined sugar with a blog post.
+Here’s a 101 guide, Easter sale email from Pulp & Press, which educates users about cutting back on refined sugar with a blog post.
 Along with the upsell, the brand aims to bring awareness about sugar cravings and addiction.

 Americans began their Easter shopping early.
 That’s what the data indicates.